HirenSolanki01/House-Price-Prediction/README.md

  Predicted price: ₹240,377.51

 📊 Interpretation
- R² Score = 0.63 → The model explains ~63% of the variation in prices.
+- R² Score = 0.63 → The model explains ~63% of the variation in prices.
- Positive coefficients (e.g. FullBath = +30,014) mean prices increase as the feature increases.
+- Positive coefficients (e.g. FullBath = +30,014) mean prices increase as the feature increases.
- Negative coefficient (e.g. BedroomAbvGr = -26,655) may be due to multicollinearity or small data sample.
+- Negative coefficient (e.g. BedroomAbvGr = -26,655) may be due to multicollinearity or small data sample.

 💻 How to Run
- 🔧 Setup
  Clone the repo:
   git clone https://github.com/YOUR_USERNAME/house-price-prediction.git
   cd house-price-prediction